Productivity

 One way to stave off decision fatigue is to simply give our brains a break.
 Breaks help rejuvenate us to the point where we can think clearly about the information that’s being presented to us in a decision making scenario.

+Studies show that people naturally lose focus after about 90 minutes of working.
 Rather than jumping from task to task or distracting ourselves with something that only further wearies our brain, taking a good break can help us recharge for another focused work session and prepare our faculties to make measured decisions.

 How Can I Remember to Take Good Breaks?